Kanwar Dhillon

 Kanwar Dhillon (born 15 March 1993) is an Indian actor who primarily works in Hindi television.
+Dhillon is widely recognised for his portrayal of Shiva Pandya in Pandya Store and Sachin Deshmukh in Udne Ki Aasha.
+Dhillon is a recipient of several accolades including two Indian Telly Awards.

 Dhillon made his acting debut with The Buddy Project, portraying Kunal in 2012.
-He earned wider recognition with his portrayal of Shiva Pandya in Pandya Store.
-He has two Indian Television Academy Award nomination to his credit.

-Dhillon's first major appearance came with Na Bole Tum Na Maine Kuch Kaha 2, where he portrayed Aditya Vyas Bhatnagar.
+His first major appearance came with Na Bole Tum Na Maine Kuch Kaha 2, where he portrayed Aditya Vyas Bhatnagar.
 His other notable work include portraying Vidhaan Nayak in Do Dil Ek Jaan and Arjun Singh in Piya Rangrezz.
-He has also portrayed episodic roles in various shows.

 Early life and background

-Dhillon was born on 15 March 1993 in Mumbai, Maharashtra.
-Born into a Punjabi family, he is the son of actor Deep Dhillon and Radha Dhillon.
-Dhillon's father is a film and television actor, known for his work in Ghayal and Mahabharat.
+Dhillon was born on 15 March 1993 in Mumbai, Maharashtra, into a Sikh Jat Punjabi family, to Deep Dhillon and Radha Dhillon.
+His father is a former film and television actor, known for his work in Ghayal and Mahabharat.
 He has an elder brother named Karan Dhillon.

 Career

 Debut and breakthrough (2012-2015)

 Dhillon made his acting debut with The Buddy Project in 2012.
-He portrayed Kunal in the second season of the series.

-His first major role came with his portrayal of Aditya Vyas Bhatnagar, in the second season of Na Bole Tum Na Maine Kuch Kaha in 2013.
-It proved as a major turning point in his career.
+He portrayed Kunal, a college student in the second season of the series.
+Dhillon's first major role was with his portrayal of Aditya Vyas Bhatnagar, a revengeful son in the second season of Na Bole Tum Na Maine Kuch Kaha in 2013, opposite Pallavi Gupta.
+The series proved as a major turning point in his career and became his breakthrough.

 From 2013 to 2014, he portrayed Vidhaan Nayak in Do Dil Ek Jaan, opposite Shritama Mukherjee.
-In 2014, he portrayed Kartik in Yeh Hai Aashiqui, opposite Mrinalini Tyagi and portrayed Varun Lal in an episode of Halla Bol, the same year.

-Dhillon portrayed Shivprasad Mishra in Hum Hain Na opposite Pratyusha Banerjee, from 2014 to 2015.
+In 2014, he portrayed Kartik, a criminal in Yeh Hai Aashiqui, opposite Mrinalini Tyagi and portrayed Varun Lal in an episode of Halla Bol, the same year.
+Dhillon portrayed Shivprasad Mishra, a family oriented man in Hum Hain Na opposite Pratyusha Banerjee, from 2014 to 2015.
 In 2015, he portrayed Lucky in an episode of Pyaar Tune Kya Kiya and appeared as a Guest on Killerr Karaoke Atka Toh Latkah.

-Further career and expansion (2016-2020)
+Career progression (2016-2020)

 Dhillon portrayed Arjun Singh, post the leap in Piya Rangrezz from 2015 to 2016, alongside Gaurav S Bajaj and Narayani Shastri.

-In 2017, he portrayed the dual role of Shiv Aggarwal and Om Aggarwal in Ek Aastha Aisi Bhee, opposite Tina Ann Philip.
+In 2017, he portrayed the dual role of brothers Shiv Aggarwal and Om Aggarwal in Ek Aastha Aisi Bhee, opposite Tina Ann Philip.
+Shiv was a religious man, Om wanted to destroy his family.
 In the same year, he portrayed Surya in an episode of Aye Zindagi, alongside Aakanksha Singh.

-In 2018, he first played for Kota Royals Rajasthan in Box Cricket League 3.
-He then portrayed Sangram in an episode of Laal Ishq, opposite Yashashri Masurkar.

-Dhillon next portrayed Samrat Murushottam Mittal in Internet Wala Love, the same year opposite Tunisha Sharma.
+In 2018, Dhillon first played for Kota Royals Rajasthan in Box Cricket League 3.
+He then portrayed Sangram in an episode of the series Laal Ishq, opposite Yashashri Masurkar.
+He next portrayed Samrat Murushottam Mittal, an obsessive lover in Internet Wala Love, opposite Tunisha Sharma.
 In 2020, he portrayed an army officer in the music video Yaad Baarish Mein, opposite Sonal Pradhan.
+From 2019 to 2020, Dhillon took a break from television due to his health issues.